 Rural gutter crossings, driveways and entrance gates are to be provided for Lots 4, 5 and 6 as nominated on the approved plans and in accordance with Council Policy 10.18 Specification for the Construction of Driveways, Footpath/Gutter Crossings and Footpaving and Council's Guidelines for Civil Engineering Design and Construction for Development.
-An application for approval in accordance with the above is to be lodged with Council and approval granted prior to driveway works commencing within the public road reserve.
+An application for approval in accordance with the above is to be lodged with Council and Transport for New South Wales and approval from both authorities granted prior to driveway works commencing within the public road reserve.